merttalhayener/merttalhayener/README.md

 - 👋 Hi, I’m @merttalhayener
 - 👀 I’m interested in Game Development
 - 🌱 I’m currently learning Unity
 - I'm currently working on a project called "Gray" for my school.
-You can see the development phase on the repository.
+You can see the development progress on the repository.

 <!---
 merttalhayener/merttalhayener is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.